MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 ```

 ### Development
-To install directly from a specific branch and/or a different repository specify the variables like this.
-Make sure you also update the URL accordingly to the branch and fork used.
+To install directly from a specific branch and/or a fork repository specify the variables like this.
+Make sure you also update the URL accordingly to the branch and repository used.
 > [!IMPORTANT]
 >A fork repository must be named '*RPi-Jukebox-RFID*' like the official repository